systemcarl/folio/README.md

 }
 ```

-The theme definitions can define colours, and backgrounds.
-Background and
+The theme definitions can define colour palettes, scale values, backgrounds, and
+typography.
+Fonts are defined per theme; palettes, scales, backgrounds, and
-the applied colour palette are defined per section.
-Colour values are expected
+typography are defined per section.
+Colour values, size values, and typography
+fonts are expected to be keys associated with the theme applicable palette,
-to be palette keys, not absolute colour values.
-An example theme definition can
+scale, or fonts, respectively.
+An example theme definition can be found in the
-be found in the [theme](src/lib/utils/theme.ts) utility file along with expected
+[theme](src/lib/utils/theme.ts) utility file, along with expected type
-type definitions.
+definitions.

 ## Deployment
 The built [*SvelteKit*](https://kit.svelte.dev/docs/kit) server-side application